ANSWERED ON THIS PAGE:

 - How does MDR 2017/745 change EU Technical Documentation requirements?

-A CE Marking Technical Documentation (for high-risk Class III devices) is a comprehensive description of your device intended to demonstrate compliance with European regulatory requirements.
+The Technical Documentation is a comprehensive description of your device intended to demonstrate compliance with European regulatory requirements.
 Compiling your technical documentation is a critical step in Europe's CE Marking process and a requirement for compliance with the Medical Devices Regulation (EU MDR 2017/745) and the In-Vitro Diagnostic Medical Devices Regulation (EU IVDR 2017/746).

 These requirements have changed from those under the European Union's previous Directives--the Medical Devices Directive (MDD) 93/42/EEC, the Active Implantable Medical Devices Directive (AIMDD) 90/385/EEC and the In Vitro Diagnostic Medical Devices Directive (IVDD) 98/79/EC.
 Emergo can assist medical device and IVD manufacturers transition to meet MDR and IVDR requirements for Technical Documentation.

 Your technical documentation includes detailed information about the design, function, composition, use, claims, and clinical evaluation of your medical device.
-They are required for all classes of devices (Class I, I Measuring, I Sterile, IIa, IIb, and III), but no two files are the same because the type of device dictates the information included therein.
+They are required for all classes of devices (Class I, I Measuring, I Sterile, I reusable surgical instruments, IIa, IIb, and III), but no two files are the same because the type of device dictates the information included therein.

-Unless you manufacture a Class I device that is not provided sterile and does not have a measuring function, your Technical Documentation must be reviewed by a Notified Body.
+Unless you manufacture a Class I device that is not provided sterile and does not have a measuring function or is not a reusable surgical instrument, your Technical Documentation must be reviewed by a Notified Body.
 Understanding how to assemble this information and present it for review by Notified Bodies is essential.

 Emergo offers CE Technical Documentation compilation services